 Failing to make the necessary corrections by the required date or provide the necessary documentation could result in significant penalties.

 The Horton Group is available to help you navigate this process and keep you on track with all deadlines.
+Horton Safety Consultants offer extensive safety services exclusively for our valued clients.
 For more information, please contact Chris Pfeiffer or your designated Horton Safety Consultant.

 Material posted on this website is for informational purposes only and does not constitute a legal opinion or medical advice.
 Contact your legal representative or medical professional for information specific to your legal or medical needs.